Wahaj-Developer/Coffe-shope/README.md

 # Coffe-shope
-My fir projrct of order me a cofee
+My first projrct of order me a cofee